-The primary objective of the DAMP is to meet the requirements of s 68A of the Domestic Animals Act 1994 (the Act).
+The primary objective of the DAMP is to meet the requirements of s 68A of the Domestic Animals Act 1994 (the Act) Refer to Appendix One (1).

 By achieving this objective Council will be able to better administer and carry out the requirements of the Act.
-Section 1 of the Act states: